 | 2 — Workflow | Incident response runbook | High | Runbook covers agent behavior when data quality degrades | Write before shipping |

-| 2 — Workflow | Access permissions audited | Critical | Agent service account has read-only on minimal required scope | Fix before deploy |
+| 2 — Workflow | Access permissions audited | Critical | Service account is read-only on minimal required scope | Fix before deploy |

 | 3 — Autonomous | Lineage tracked | Critical | Every acted-on record has queryable provenance | Scoped deploy only |

-| 3 — Autonomous | Audit trail enabled | Critical | All agent reads and writes logged with agent context | Block full autonomy |
+| 3 — Autonomous | Audit trail enabled | Critical | All reads and writes logged with agent identity context | Block full autonomy |

 | 3 — Autonomous | Cost monitoring live | High | Per-agent data cost visible in dashboard before scale | Add before scaling |